caprica/sfa/README.md

  - on the client, interception of API responses on failed requests to automatically login and retry the request (e.g. on expiry of the initial authentication token)
  - building a Docker image is not (yet) demonstrated, but is now my preferred approach
- - requires MongoDB to be setup externally
- - no routes for "/error", you will see a Whitelabel standard error page - I would prefer to route this to an error page in the front-end application but I do not have this working yet (it seems kinda tricksy)
+ - requires MongoDB to be setup externally, in particular indices are not automatically created (as per latest Spring Data MongoDB documentation) page in the front-end application but I do not have this working yet (it seems kinda tricksy)
  - no linting, code coverage or any static analysis tools or reports integrated
  - some tests will fail unless you do a full build, including the front-end application, first (see below)